Keizō Obuchi: Premiership (1998–2000)

 In 1998, Hashimoto resigned as LDP president when the party lost its majority in the House of Councillors, the upper house of the Diet, and Obuchi was named his successor.
 When the Diet designated a new prime minister, Obuchi became only the second LDP candidate not to win the support of the House of Councillors.
 However, the Constitution of Japan stipulates that if the two chambers cannot agree on a choice for prime minister, the choice of the House of Representatives is deemed to be that of the Diet.
 With the LDP's large majority in the lower house, Obuchi was formally appointed Prime Minister on 30 July.

 During his term as prime minister, Obuchi was focused on two major issues: signing a peace treaty with Russia and reviving the Japanese economy of the Lost Decade.
 His solution to the latter was to increase public spending and lowering income taxes, which briefly slowed the recession but ultimately did very little to turn it around.
 One of his government actions was to give shopping coupons to 35 million citizens in the hope it would spark a consumer boom.
 Obuchi's Russia policy also eluded implementation before his death.
 Obuchi's fiscal policy focused on strengthening the core capital requirements for financial institutions while issuing more Japanese government bonds to finance public infrastructure, which boosted the rising Japanese public debt.
+His economic policies became known as "Obuchinomics".

-Obuchi was known to have regularly enjoyed playing squash at the courts in the Canadian Embassy in Tokyo`s Azabu.
+Obuchi was known to have regularly enjoyed playing squash at the courts in the Canadian Embassy in Tokyo's Azabu.
 Squash players tend to be very fit as it is excellent cardiovascular exercise, which was at odds with his depiction in Japanese media as "Obuchi on the brink" (崖っぷち小渕, gakeppuchi Obuchi) which construed his poor physical health mirrored the precarious state of Japan's economy.

 Death

 On 1 April 2000, Obuchi suffered a massive stroke and slipped into a coma at Tokyo's Juntendo University Hospital while still in office.
-When it became apparent that he would never regain consciousness, he was replaced by Yoshirō Mori on 5 April.
+When it became apparent that he was unable to recover, he was replaced by Yoshirō Mori on 5 April.
 Obuchi died on 14 May at the age of 62; a state funeral was held in his honour at the Nippon Budokan on 8 June and was attended by foreign dignitaries from 156 countries and 22 organizations, including about 25 heads of state.
 Attendees at the funeral included UN Secretary General Kofi Annan, U.S. president Bill Clinton, and South Korean president Kim Dae-jung.